All Episodes

 These people have this bizarre sociopathic obsession with regulating my life or your life.

-It's not a coincidence the S chip nonsense had a ten dollar cigar tax on it and is going to be funded by gouging the poor with a cigarette tax.
+It's not a coincidence the S-CHIP nonsense had a $10 cigar tax on it and is going to be funded by gouging the poor with a cigarette tax.

-This is what you know Hillary care will come to.
+This is what Hillary care will come to.

-In fact, where is that article about John Edwards I had here in front of me I wanted to bring to your attention because it is scary.
+In fact, where's that article about John Edwards I had here in front of me I wanted to bring to your attention because it is scary, absolutely scary.

 This was down in Iowa not long ago, I do believe.